cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 mpi4py still provides MPI.Init() and MPI.Finalize() for users
 interested in manually controlling these operations.
 Additionally, the automatic initialization and termination can be deativated.
-For more information on this topic, please check the following links:
+For more information on this topic, please check the original mpi4py documentation:

  * [MPI.Init() and MPI.Finalize()](https://githubmemory.com/repo/mpi4py/mpi4py/issues/54)
  * [Deactivating automatic initialization and termination on mpi4py](https://bitbucket.org/mpi4py/mpi4py/issues/85/manual-finalizing-and-initializing-mpi)

+### Capitalization for Pickle vs. Memory Messages

 Another characteristic feature of mpi4py is the availablitly of uppercase and lowercase communication methods.
 Lowercase methods like